Single-Cell-Genomics-Group-CNAG-CRG/STAMP/README.md

-# STAMP: Single-Cell Transcriptomics Analysis and Multimodal Profiling through Imaging
+# STAMP: Single-Cell Transcriptomics Analysis and Multimodal Profiling Through Imaging

-This repository contains the code used in the **STAMP** project, focusing on spatial transcriptomics analysis and multiplexing profiling of single cells.
-The code was utilized to analyze the data presented in the corresponding paper.
+STAMP (Single-Cell Transcriptomics Analysis and Multimodal Profiling) is a scalable, cost-effective approach for single-cell profiling that eliminates sequencing costs by integrating spatial transcriptomics and proteomics imaging.
+By immobilizing cells onto slides, STAMP enables high-throughput single- and multimodal (RNA, protein, and H&E) profiling while preserving cellular structure.
+Its flexible format supports large-scale studies across PBMCs, cell lines, stem cells, dissociated tissues, and FFPE samples.
+STAMP facilitates high-throughput immunophenotyping, rare cell detection, and perturbation studies, demonstrated across over 10 million cells and 6 billion transcripts.
+This strategy revolutionizes cellular profiling, making it more accessible and scalable for research and clinical applications.

+This repository contains all the scripts, notebooks and reports to reproduce all analysis from our manuscript entitled STAMP: Single-Cell Transcriptomics and Multimodal Profiling Through Imaging.

 ## Technologies Used
 - **Spatial Transcriptomics Platforms**: